philusdevs/Hykros-Lobby/content/simulacra/fiona.md

 > Increase final damage by 18%.

-> Scatter Technique Enhancement: </br> Hydro Focus Enhancement: Increase all elemental damage by 12%.
+> Scatter Technique Enhancement: <br /> Hydro Focus Enhancement: Increase all elemental damage by 12%.

 > Vortex Enhancement: If Moonstar Bracelet is in the main slot, damage caused by Vortex is increased by 30%.